-Watchdog says VA Secretary Robert Wilkie questioned the credibility of a House aide who reported a sexual assault at hospital
+Watchdog finds VA Secretary Robert Wilkie questioned the credibility of a House aide who reported a sexual assault at hospital

 But investigators found that Wilkie told his staff that Goldstein had made similar complaints of sexual assault in the Navy.

 Eight senior agency officials described discussions in Wilkie’s presence “that involved the veteran’s purported history of filing complaints, whether specific to prior sexual assault allegations or similar issues during her military service,” the report found.
-Six of the witnesses in sworn testimony attributed the remarks to Secretary Wilkie himself.“The inference was that the complaints were unfounded,” the report said.
+Six of the witnesses in sworn testimony attributed the remarks to Secretary Wilkie himself.
+“The inference was that the complaints were unfounded,” the report said.

 One of the secretary’s top public affairs officials, Curt Cashour, pitched a story to a journalist that would impugn Goldstein’s character, telling the reporter, “[Y]ou may want to look into—see—if she’s done this sort of thing in the past,” according to the report.